alexandergerber/courses-tsa/chapter1.md

 # 2. Compute the length of the time series

-# 3. Save the first 6 and the last 7 observations
+# 3. Printe the first 6 and the last 7 observations

 # 4. Generate a plot